Frequently Asked Questions

 You will receive a case number as soon as you complete an application in Neighborly (application portal software).
 You can use this number to check your application status at any time.
 United Way 211 or 630-City does not have the ability to check application status, please check your status within the Neighborly system.

-Both the landlord and tenant must complete and submit their respective applications in order for United Way and the City of Jacksonville to review and approve funding to cover rents or utilities in arrears for a particular residential property.
+Both the landlord and tenant must complete and submit their respective applications in order for the City of Jacksonville to review and approve funding to cover rents in arrears for a particular residential property.

 WHAT DOCUMENTS ARE REQUIRED FOR ME TO APPLY?